Board Minutes – October 10, 2017

 Dr, Pastides requested that Consortium staff keep the Board updated on any future changes and/or actions at the Consortium related to audits.
 Mr. DeVoe thanked Mr. Bradley and the Consortium finance team for continuing to do a great job.
 Dr. DeCenzo asked Mr. Bradley if we know whether the auditors will be back this coming year.
 He responded that we usually do not receive notification until very shortly before an audit is to be conducted, so we are not sure.
-Dr. Jones asked to know if Sea Grant could survive a federal audit without a consultant; Mr. Bradley stated yes.
+Dr. Jones asked to know if the Consortium could survive a federal audit without a consultant; Mr. Bradley stated yes.

 Program Snapshots Panel 1

 Mr. DeVoe asked Dr. Lovelace to introduce our first Program Snapshot Panel.
 Dr. Lovelace explained the “Our Coastal Future Forum” (CFF) initiative, which is a research project to explore a public process for decision-making.
 She explained that the first activity was to survey a representative sample of coastal of South Carolinians to solicit input on the key issues such an effort should address.
 The initial CFF was held on October 20, 2017.